France Skipper Dupont To Make sacrifices For Olympics Bid - UrduPoint

 France Skipper Dupont To Make 'sacrifices' For Olympics Bid

-Paris, (APP - UrduPoint / Pakistan Point News - 21st Nov, 2023) France captain Antoine Dupont said on Monday he will have to make "sacrifices" to feature for his country at next year's Olympic Games in Paris.
+Paris, (APP - UrduPoint / Pakistan Point News - 21st Nov, 2023) France captain Antoine Dupont said on Monday he will have to make "sacrifices" if he is to feature for his country at next year's Olympic Games in Paris.

 Last week, it was announced he would miss the Six Nations and a chunk of the club season to focus on preparing to play seven-a-side rugby at the Games.

-The 27-year-old is set to join France's sevens squad in January before World Rugby sevens circuit event in Vancouver, Canada on February 23-24 and Los Angeles on March 2-3.
+The 27-year-old is set to join France's sevens squad in January before World Rugby sevens circuit events in Vancouver on February 23-24 and Los Angeles on March 2-3.

 "It's been a while that discussions have been underway for me to be made available for this team," Dupont told Canal+ after being named the Top 14's player of the season.